mgolden7/MERN_WebProject/README.md

 ### DESCRIPTION...
 This is a notional MERN web project and is meant to be used as a personal example/reference/template/practice.
 This project is not intended to be launched/hosted.
 It is, instead, meant to be code-centric.
 My goal with this project is to...
-* pracice writing features and properly icorporating them into a user-friendly  website [albeit a minimalist one that solves no real problem]
+* pracice writing features and properly incorporating them into a notional  website
 * create a location for referencing feature specific code
-* host a git repo that I can use as an example of my fundamental MERN stack skills
+* host a git repo that I can use as an example of my fundamental MERN stack understanding
 ___
 ### TABLE OF CONTENTS...
 (not required)